From Subdirect Sums to Virtuality: Introduction \

-By use of a suitable equivalence relation defined in a subgroup $U\leq A=A_{1}\times A_{2}\times ...\times A_{n}$,we are able to determine a normal subgroup $I$ of $U$, whose cosets are actually the classes of our relation; this is the key to our approach, leading in particular to our theorems 5\ and 20, which generalize Remak's theorem about the structure (through some, intrinsic to the subgroup inclusion of U in A, "structural" isomorphisms) of subgroups of the direct product of two groups to more than two factors.
-Namely, in theorem 5\ we show an analogue of that, for any choice of a subset of the set of direct factors, while in theorem 20\ we determine a necessary and sufficient condition for $U$ to have an analogue n-fold structure, i.e. at all places, as for the case $n=2$.
-Finally, the article culminates in theorem 29, which is the optimal generalization of theorem 20.

-In all cases we proceed by means of the specifically important structure of that normal subgroup $I$, called \textbf{the core} of the particular inclusion of $U$ as a subgroup of $A_{1}\times A_{2}\times ...\times A_{n}$, always in close conjunction to its meaning with respect to our equivalence relation, elucidated here in the proofs of propositions 3 and 4.
-Very critical for our most general case, treated in theorem 29, is the notion of cohesive components of the core and its related ("cohesion") decomposition as their product (propositions 14, 40).
+The introduction of an equivalence relation in a subgroup $U\leq A=A_{1}\times A_{2}\times ...\times A_{n}$ is critical for our insight into its structure, although we can \textit{a posteriori} also determine a normal subgroup $I$ of $U$, of which the cosets are actually the classes ("adhesive fibres") of our relation; this is the key to our approach, leading in particular to our theorems \ref{ssgTh}\ and \ref{smTh}, which generalize Remak's theorem about the structure (through some "structural" isomorphisms, intrinsic to the subgroup inclusion of $U$ in $A$) of subgroups of the direct product of two groups to the case of any arbitrary (even infinite) number of factors.
+Namely, in theorem \ref{ssgTh}\ we show an analogue of that, for any choice of a subset of the set of direct factors, while in theorem \ref{smTh}\ we determine a necessary and sufficient condition for $U$ to have an analogue $n$-fold structure, i.e. at all places, as for the case $ n=2$.
+Finally, the optimal generalization of theorem \ref{smTh} is done with theorem \ref{gTh}.
+In all these cases we proceed by means of the specifically important structure of that normal subgroup $I$, called \textbf{ the core} of the particular inclusion of $U$ as a subgroup of $A_{1}\times A_{2}\times ...\times A_{n}$; we are lead to that subgroup and its relevant to the subdirect product analysis by the key role of its generating subgroups $E_{i}$ to our equivalence relation, as elucidated in the proofs of proposition \ref{pr3} and lemma \ref{eqR}.
+Very critical for our most general case, treated in theorem \ref{gTh}, is the notion of cohesive components of the core and its related ("cohesion") decomposition as their product (propositions \ref{cohD}, \ref{40}).

+It is also important to stress that our results may also be applied to the case of a direct sum of any countable sequence of groups, see remarks \ref {dSum}, \ref{dSum2} and \ref{dSum3}.

+There are two reasons for us to begin with the case $n=2$, although at least the final results are well known in this case: (a) It has been precisely this method, that has lead our intuition to the generalization for any n, (b) There is also another, methodological reason: Our proof on the one hand does not depend on the fundamental theorem for group homomorphisms, on the other this proof, along with the overall point of view of our method, leads us to the aforementioned results on homomorphisms, which also represent hitherto unknown generalizations of the fundamental homomorphism theorem, a theorem which is then obtained as a very special case (as corollary \ref {fhth}).

+In the following subsection 4.2 we investigate the action of a kind of "projectivization" of $\left( AutR\right) ^{m}$ on subdirect products over $ R $, which, apart from defining some orbits in a family of subdirect products, also gives us a whole orbit once we have one of them.
+In subsection 4.3 we investigate conditions for a group $G$\ to be expressible as a subdirect product of groups belonging to any\ class $\mathfrak{E}$ of groups, while we also specialize in some particular classes of special interest.